rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/logging/deployment-logs.md

 its component name and executable name, and its information or message.
 ![Historical logs](/images/core-concepts/logging/deployment-logs/historical-logs/hist-logs.png?classes=border,shadow&width=50pc)

-You can use the toggle button to either show or hide the logs based on the timestamp, time zone, component, or the executables available in the deployment.
+You can use the toggle button to either show or hide the columns of log details related to timestamp, component, or the executables available in the deployment.
+Also you can use the timezone selector to switch to desired timezone to display timestamps.
 ![Filters for Historical logs](/images/core-concepts/logging/deployment-logs/historical-logs/filter-hist-logs.png?classes=border,shadow&width=50pc)

 {{% notice info %}}